superfly/docs/reference/redis.html.md

 127.0.0.1:16379>
 ```

-By connecting a database, you can run Redis commands on redis-cli.

 ### Update a Redis database

 Upstash Redis instances can't change their primary region or name, but the following may change: